Sanjay-Shr/DevOps_Challenge/README.md

 - Learnt how nohup helps maintain continuous logging even after the terminal is closed.
 - A good first step before using advanced monitoring tools like ELK or Prometheus.

+### Day 50 - Why Docker Needs Kubernetes in Production

+- Today I learnt that Docker is not used alone in production because it cannot handle failures, scaling, or resource management by itself.
+- A simple command like `docker stop 4bd` can accidentally bring down a running container, which makes it risky in live environments.
+- Kubernetes solves this by auto-healing failed containers and launching new ones instantly.
+- It also handles auto-scaling during high traffic events based on CPU and memory usage.
+- Behind Kubernetes, Docker containers still run, but in a controlled and reliable way.
+- This helped me understand why orchestration is essential for real-world production workloads.

 ---

 ## How to Use This Repo